 Disconnect All Other Devices Connected to Wi-Fi

-Some WiFi routers have a preset limit of the number of devices they can connect to.
+Some WiFi routers have a preset limit on the number of devices they can connect to.
 If you’re trying to connect to a wireless hotspot using a smartphone, you should check under device hotspot settings if it has a limit of connected devices.
 I had this issue on my Android phone once.
-I was trying to connect to a 4th device, that was my Samsung TV, while 3 other devices were already using my phone’s data via wireless tethering.
+I was trying to connect to a 4th device, which was my Samsung TV, while 3 other devices were already using my phone’s data via wireless tethering.

 When I disconnected other connected devices or increased the limit of connected devices via hotspot, my Samsung TV instantly got connected to the wireless network.
-It doesn’t matter whether you are trying to connect to a WiFi router or a mobile hotspot, you should try disconnecting all other devices and connect your TV alone.
+It doesn’t matter whether you are trying to connect to a WiFi router or a mobile hotspot, you should try disconnecting all other devices and connecting your TV alone.

 Try Connecting to a Different Wireless Network